 - Wear gardening gloves whenever you have to mist, water, prune, or repot your orchid plants.

-- If you experience allergy from orchid sap, wash the affected area immediately with mild soap and water.
+- If you experience an allergy from orchid sap, wash the affected area immediately with mild soap and water.

 - Do not scratch no matter how itchy it becomes, as it may open your skin’s pores and pave the way for more serious infections or open wounds.